asifbacchus/NextCloudBackup/README.md

 ```

 This tells NGINX that if it finds the file *'503.html'* at the path
 *'/usr/share/nginx/html'* (webroot) then return an error code 503.
-Next,
+When it
-rewrite any url to *'domain.tld/503.html'* and thus, display the custom 503
+encounters an error 503, rewrite any url to *'domain.tld/503.html'* and thus,
-error page.
-On the other hand, if it can't find 503.html at the path specified
+display the custom 503 error page.
+On the other hand, if it can't find 503.html
-(i.e. the script has deleted it because the backup is completed), then go about
+at the path specified (i.e. the script has deleted it because the backup is
-business as usual.
+completed), then go about business as usual.

 #### Apache